-Lactic acid targets fine lines and wrinkles, hyperpigmentation and may even help acne.
-It is generally recommended to not mix AHAs such as lactic acid with vitamin C or retinol.
-I use my lactic acid treatments every other night.
+Skincare Routine Note: I use lactic acid treatments every other night.
 I’ll use retinol one night and then lactic acid the next and so on.
 Currently, I save vitamin C for mornings due to its fantastic antioxidant properties.

-It immediately irritated my skin.
+When I first tried Good Genes, it irritated my skin.
 But instead of quickly washing my face like usual when I encounter a product that my skin does not like, I pushed through, and to my surprise, after a few minutes, the irritation went away.
 I am SO glad that I gave it a chance because I woke up the next morning and my skin was never so smooth.
 Even a few minutes after applying it my skin appeared plumper!

 Fine lines and hyperpigmentation have become concerns for me, and this product went to work on both.
 No other product has given me such immediate results.
 This is due in part to the lactic acid which worked to slough away dead skin cells and plumped my skin, making it appear more radiant.
 I find that personally, my skin tolerates lactic acid better than other AHA’s.

 NOTE: If your skin is sensitive and Good Genes is too strong to leave on overnight, you can use it as a mask.
 Simply apply 1 to 3 pumps to dry skin and rinse after 15 minutes.
 You can patch test the product on your skin if you are concerned about a reaction.

 I continue to see great results with this product, especially when I wake up in the morning after using it at night.
 Some days I wonder why my skin looks better and then I remember, oh right, I used Good Genes!
 The only drawback for me is the price.
 It is expensive, even if I use it every other night.

 Searching for an Affordable Good Genes Alternative…